ArdalanJaf/portfolio/README.md

 # Ardalan Al-Jaf - Portfolio

-This site was made with ReacT, Redux, Node.js, Express, SQL and SASS.
+This site was made with React, Redux, Node.js, Express, SQL and SASS.